hyperledger-solang/solang/docs/language/functions.rst

 base contract, then the selector of both must match.

 .. warning::
-    On ewasm and Solana, changing the selector may result in a mismatch between the contract metadata and the actual contract code, because the metadata does not explicitly store the selector.
+    On Solana, changing the selector may result in a mismatch between the contract metadata and the actual contract code, because the metadata does not explicitly store the selector.